• Skip to primary navigation

 Yes, it is possible to make this in the oven.
 It does take a lot longer, however. simply put your cake in your mug or a lined muffin tin and bake at 350 degrees F for about 15 minutes, or until a toothpick comes out clean in the middle.
 The exact amount of time it takes to bake this chocolate mug cake in the oven will depend on how deep or shallow your mug is.

-melting ice cream on chocolate cake
+melting ice cream on cake

 Want More Mug Cake Recipes?